Cocaine Withdrawal

 A recovering cocaine addict may try to treat these symptoms with alcohol, sedatives, hypnotics or benzodiazepines.
 But this coping mechanism simply substitutes one addictive substance for another.
 A cocaine addict may also try to find the same euphoria of earlier drug use to eliminate the cravings and depression.

-When all the different facets of cocaine addiction are thoroughly addressed as is done in the Narconon drug treatment program, then the recovering addict does not have to hit these later phases of cocaine withdrawal.
-By the time a person trying to "go it alone" hits the lingering depression and possible suicidal thoughts of this later phase, a recovering addict in the Narconon drug rehabilitation program will be through the Narconon New Life Detoxification Program and onto his or her life skills training, preparing for a life of sobriety after addiction.
+When all the different facets of cocaine addiction are thoroughly addressed as is done in the Narconon program, then the recovering addict does not have to hit these later phases of cocaine withdrawal.
+By the time a person trying to “go it alone” hits the lingering depression and possible suicidal thoughts of this later phase, a recovering addict in the Narconon drug rehabilitation program will be through the Narconon New Life Detoxification and onto his or her life skills training, preparing for a life of sobriety after addiction.

 Some Untreated Cocaine Addicts Blow Entire Fortunes